 When you’re moving home you don’t want the unnecessary stress of problems with the legal work.
 A swift conclusion is the order of the day enabling you to get on with the unpacking, putting the kettle on and meeting your new neighbours.

-At April King, we have an expert team ready to assist, including experienced independent property solicitors and conveyancers.
+At April King, we have an expert team ready to assist.
+We will make sure you get the right advice, including working with solicitors if that is right for you.

 We will explain the difference between the types of property ownership including joint tenants and tenants-in-common.
 This is important when considering how the future proceeds are divided or bequeathed.